YongoDavid/DEME-2024-OCTOBER/README.md

 Oct 01
 New day , new gring !!!
-My qwasar drop-box application seems to be working well now but there are a few thing that i need to work on and that is the mission of today , to finish and submit my drop-box application. so lets see how it goes!
+My qwasar drop-box application seems to be working well now but there are a few things that i need to work on and that is the mission of today , to finish and submit my drop-box application. so lets see how it goes!

 Oct 02
 Firebase back-end is done and working the way i want it to work.
 All that is left is to improve the UI the i will submit this project.
-Getting drop-box to run lately has been very challenging and suer annoying.
+Getting drop-box to run lately has been very challenging and very annoying.
 But i still need to figure it out.

 Oct 03
-Docode has alot of issues and has been pissing me off when it come to runing my drop-box application. i will just host the project from my local machine to github and then host on vercel then submit.
+Docode has alot of issues and has been pissing me off when it come to running my drop-box application. i will just host the project from my local machine to github and then host on vercel then submit.
 For now i will be focusing on the upcoming assestement that i have.